-The exact origin of the Japanese Spitz is unknown.
-One theory is that is descends from selected small Siberian Samoyeds, bred for miniaturisation, but this has not been proven.
-At one time their numbers were very high in Japan, but less so today.
-They are becoming more popular in Europe and across North America and are slightly larger than their Pomeranian cousins.
-They were bred as a companion dog and pet.
+The exact origins of the Japanese Spitz remain unknown.
+A popular theory states that they descended from selected small Siberian Samoyeds, bred for miniaturization.
+Though there is no concrete evidence to prove this.
+There was a time when their numbers were very high in Japan, nowadays not so much though they have been gaining popularity in North America and Europe.
+They are slightly larger than their Pomeranian cousins.
+They were bred as a companion dog.

-Games of catch. frisbee and agility competitions are all good ways to keep them active.
-The Spitz might be a small breed, but they have masses of energy and can play for hours.
-They will need at least one long daily walk, plus a vigorous play session to tire them out and keep them calm indoors.
-However, they are adaptable dogs and will fit into most routines.
-As long as they are with you, they will be happy.
+Games such as catch, frisbee and fetch all help keep them mentally and physically active.
+Despite their small size they have heaps of energy and will happily play for hours on end.
+They need at least one long walk per day and an intense play session to fully tire them out.
+They are adaptable dogs and will fit into most routines.
+As long as you are with them, they’ll be happy.

-Japanese Spitz jabe a playful and obedient temperament.
-They are intelligent little dogs who will respond well to consistent and regular training.
-They are friendly dogs who will fit well into a family with other pets and/or small children but they can be noisy.
-The silver lining here is that they make good watchdogs and will alert you to any visitors.
+Japanese Spitz have a playful and obedient temperament.
+They respond well to consistent and regular training.
+They’ll fit right into a family with other pets and small children.
+They can be a bit noisy but this makes them good watch dogs as they will alert you of any visitors

 - Status: Common

 - Life Expectancy: 10 - 16 years